 HOW TO GET THE BEST DEALS AT CONSIGNMENT STORES

 Know the price you would pay for a like item

-When we had our 2nd child, I thought that I could really help our budget and pick up some sleepers from our local consignment store.
+When we had our 2nd child, I thought that I could help our budget and pick up some sleepers from our local consignment store.
 After all, with my coupons, I was paying about $5 – $6 for his sleepers.
-I figured that consignment stores were cheaper – or so I thought.
+I figured that consignment stores were cheape, so I should shop there.
+I was wrong.

 I found sleeper after sleeper that looked a little worn, had stains or was faded and the price was $4.00+.
 In fact, the nicest ones that I found that I would have considered purchasing cost $5.00.
 So, why would I buy a used item when I could pick up a brand new one for the same price?